Herbster in Bayfield County, Wisconsin — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Charity & Public Work • Notable BuildingsWisconsin Historical Society, and the Works Progress Administration (WPA) projects series lists.

 Location.
 46° 49.876′ N, 91° 15.776′ W. Marker is in Herbster, Wisconsin, in Bayfield County.
 Marker is on Lenawee Road 0.1 miles south of Wisconsin Highway 13, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Herbster WI 54844, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 8 miles of this marker, measured as the crow flies.
 School Consolidation (approx. 7 miles away); Tragedy of The Siskiwit (approx. 8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 4, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 812 times since then and 4 times this year.
+It was originally submitted on October 4, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 893 times since then and 45 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on October 4, 2010, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.